-In May 2021, the National Oceanic and Atmospheric Administration (NOAA) reported that nearly two-thirds of Lake Okeechobee, a 730-square-mile freshwater body in south Florida that is sometimes referred to as the liquid heart of the state, was blanketed in bluegreen algae.
-After expanding rapidly over a few weeks, the extensive bloom fueled heated debate between state and federal authorities over how to better manage South Florida's water pollution crisis.79
+In May 2021, the National Oceanic and Atmospheric Administration (NOAA) reported that nearly two-thirds of Lake Okeechobee, a 730-square-mile freshwater body in south Florida that is sometimes referred to as the liquid heart of the state, was blanketed in blue-green algae.
+After expanding rapidly over a few weeks, the extensive bloom fueled heated debate between state and federal authorities over how to better manage South Florida's water pollution crisis.78

-Throughout much of the 20th Century, the lake's natural inflows and outflows were disrupted to encourage agricultural and urban development across the central and southern parts of the state.
-80 In the wet season, water in Lake Okeechobee is sent downriver to the Caloosahatchee and St. Lucie estuaries.
-This results in massive amounts of nutrient-laden water entering these ecologically delicate waterbodies and feeding excessive algal blooms.
-81
+Throughout much of the 20th Century, the lake's natural inflows and outflows were disrupted to encourage agricultural and urban development across the central and southern parts of the state.79 In the wet season, water in Lake Okeechobee is sent downriver to the Caloosahatchee and St. Lucie estuaries.
+This results in massive amounts of nutrient-laden water entering these ecologically delicate waterbodies and feeding excessive algal blooms.80

 These blue-green algae blooms can be toxic not only to local wildlife, but to people drinking the water or even breathing the air nearby.
-A 2018 study led by scientists at Florida Atlantic University found public health problems, including irritation of the lungs and eyes, correlated to large algae blooms in the St. Lucie River in the summer of 2018.
-82 As the toxicity of the river samples increased, so did the concentration of microcystins found in nasal swabs of nearby residents and workers.
+A 2018 study led by scientists at Florida Atlantic University found public health problems, including irritation of the lungs and eyes, correlated to large algae blooms in the St. Lucie River in the summer of 2018.81 As the toxicity of the river samples increased, so did the concentration of microcystins found in nasal swabs of nearby residents and workers.
 Microcystins are the most widespread cyanobacterial toxins produced by blue-green algae.
-Exposure to this algae (also known as cyanobacteria) can produce allergic reactions such as skin rashes, eye irritations, and respiratory symptoms.
-83
+Exposure to this algae (also known as cyanobacteria) can produce allergic reactions such as skin rashes, eye irritations, and respiratory symptoms.82

 Mercury pollution is also a cause for concern in the Everglades.
-A 2020 report published by the South Florida Water Management District revealed levels of mercury in different species of fish and wildlife that were in certain cases far higher than EPA standards for aquatic life.
-Another recent study found that an iconic bird of the Everglades -- great egrets -- could face population declines because they are losing sexual motivation because of mercury in the fish they eat.
-Everglades -- great egrets -- could face population declines because they are losing sexual motivation because of mercury in the fish they eat.
+A 2020 report published by the South Florida Water Management District revealed levels of mercury in different species of fish and wildlife that were in certain cases far higher than EPA standards for aquatic life.83 Another recent study found that an iconic bird of the Everglades -- great egrets -- could face population declines because they are losing sexual motivation because of mercury in the fish they eat.84